Are you interested in dual enrollment for homeschoolers? What is it? How do you do it? Why? Read this guide to find out.

 However, most students who have part-time jobs have already been thrown into the same adult world.
 This can be a positive, though, as you can facilitate open and honest conversations about what is happening at school and work while your student is still at home, under your care.

-Preparing for Dual Enrollment
+How Homeschoolers Can Prepare for Dual Enrollment

 Your student will benefit from having these skills before she begins a dual enrollment course.